Hopefully I won't need to use the whiteboard because otherwise I'll have to turn this and everybody will get sick.

 We might get really good at things at steampunk, but we're not going to other planets in steam-powered rocket ships.

-Um, anyway, the in okay, so now here's the whole point of this.
+So anyway, the, okay, so now here's the whole point of this.

-In the mag drive, these woo ships, these um uh UFO ships, the tic-tacks, all of this kind of stuff, including the recent uh description of the tic-tac drones that followed the the a whole swarm of them followed a bunch of uh navy vessels and flew exactly at levels designed to attract attention.
+In the Mag drive, these Wu ships, these UFO ships, the Tic-Tacs, all of this kind of stuff, including the recent description of the Tic-Tac drones that followed a whole swarm of them followed a bunch of Navy vessels and flew exactly at levels designed to attract attention.

 So they wanted to be seen.

-All of these ships fly, fly by understanding how the magnetism works that binds all the air molecules together, that binds uh, you know, the tree molecules that bind the paint and all of this kind of stuff.
+All of these ships fly, fly, by understanding how the magnetism works that binds all the air molecules together, that binds the tree molecules, that bind the paint and all of this kind of stuff.

-They understand this understand what we call magnetism at that level.
+They understand what we call magnetism at that level.

-And in concept and everything, once we grasp the idea that magnets are no different from any other matter in the universe, except that they have within them a center that is a point of in-coate materium.
+So it's extremely simple as to how they're working this and in concept and everything, once we grasp the idea that magnets are no different from any other matter in universe, except that they have within them a center that is a point of inchoate materium.

-And that if we had this same understanding that the woo ships do, we would be able to do exactly what they're doing.
+And that if we had this same understanding that the Wu ships do, we would be able to do exactly what they're doing.

-That all we really need is the understanding of what materials are being used and how those materials are being applied, which is a source another another video in the future.
+That all we really need is the understanding of what materials are being used and how those materials are being applied, which is another video in the future.

-Um there's a lot of other tons of other stuff going on.
+There's a lot of other, tons of other stuff going on.

-It's uh been a very um eventful couple of weeks.
+It's been a very eventful couple of weeks.

-The the UFO drones are very spectacular because they are telling the US military by their actions, in my opinion, the fact that they had a drone fly at the bridge level at eye level of the people in that bridge and maintain that uh position is a way that these guys are sending a message to the US military that they're about to have disclosure whether the military likes it or not.
+The UFO drones are very spectacular because they are telling the U.S. military by their actions, in my opinion, the fact that they had a drone fly at the bridge level, at eye level, of the people in that bridge and maintain that position is a way that these guys are sending a message to the U.S. military that they're about to have disclosure, whether the military likes it or not.

-And thus we see the military probably going to come up with uh significant amounts of information to divulge to Congress critters and um President uh pretendency Biden, right?
+And thus we see the military probably going to come up with significant amounts of information to divulge to Congress, critters, and El Pretendency Biden, right?

 So they don't have to tell us anything.

-Um, but this stuff uh I think can get through the censorship issue, and that's why this woo series guy, because guys, because they're gonna try and censor all different kinds of stuff, especially about the ether, and especially about um ancillary thinking about the UFOs and how disruptive it's going to be for our entire social order.
+And that's why this Wu series guy, guys, because they're going to try and censor all different kinds of stuff, especially about the ether, and especially about ancillary thinking about the UFOs and how disruptive it's going to be for our entire social order.

-So also do my show and tell here from the other day.
+So I've got to also do my show and tell here.

 What was your show and tell?

-And it's uh it's a curious little bit of stuff, and let's see if we can get this and show it here.
+And let's see if we can get this and show it here.

 Here is a sand dollar enclosed in this rocky thing, right?

-And we see the rock bits grasping hold, so it's kind of fused, it's starting to fossilize.
+And we see the rock bits grasping hold.

 You can see the little bits of the fossilization start to occur as the material in the sand dollar and the other stuff really fuse and so on.